Cryodrakon: Discovery and history

 In 1992, a partial pterosaur skeleton was found and excavated in Upper Cretaceous strata of Dinosaur Provincial Park in Alberta, more precisely in a layer of the Dinosaur Park Formation that dated back to the late Campanian (between 76.7 and 74.3 million years ago).
 The excavation site was located near the lower or older boundary of this range.
-It was subsequently reported and partially described by Canadian paleontologist Philip J. Currie and colleagues in 1995.
+It was subsequently reported and partially described by multiple paleontologists, including Canadian paleontologist Philip J. Currie, in 1995.
 They noticed that the bones had tooth marks and even a broken tip of a tooth imbedded in one of them, most likely coming from Saurornitholestes langstoni of the same formation.
 The bones of the skeleton were not articulated, but associated, representing an immature animal.
 This is the only pterosaur found in Canada with fossil remains that consist of more than just a single bone so far.
 Due to the skeleton's initial description only being partial, a more detailed description of was made in 2005 by Currie and Eva Koppelhus.
-This partial skeleton, specimen TMP 1992.83, lacks the skull and consists of a fourth cervical (neck) vertebra, a rib, a humerus, a pteroid (wing) bone, a fourth metacarpal, a tibia and a metatarsal.
+This partial skeleton, specimen TMP 1992.83, lacks the skull and consists of a fourth cervical (neck) vertebra, a rib, a humerus, a pteroid bone, a fourth metacarpal, a tibia and a metatarsal.

 In 2019, specimen TMP 1992.83 received a new separate genus and type species, Cryodrakon boreas, and became the holotype of this new pterosaur.
-Cryodrakon boreas was named and described by paleontologists David Hone and François Therrien, alongside Habib.
+Cryodrakon boreas was named and described by paleontologists David Hone, François Therrien, and Michael Habib.

 Through comparisons with other azhdarchid taxa, Hone and colleagues concluded that all azhdarchid material from Alberta could be referred to a single distinct taxon.
 Therefore, they assigned all the known azhdarchid remains from the Dinosaur Park Formation to Cryodrakon boreas.
 The specimens consisted of numerous cervical vertebrae, a scapulocoracoid, an ulna, several fourth metacarpals, wing finger phalanges and a femur.
 These bones represent individuals of various biological ages, among them juveniles and a large mature exemplar.
 However, most of the bones are from medium-sized individuals.
 In their 2019 study, only the cervical vertebrae were described in detail, since bones from other parts of the body had already been treated in 2005.